International Institute of Refrigeration: Section D: Storage and Transport

 Commission D1 on Refrigerated Storage deals with the storage of all products which require temperature control, such as food and pharmaceuticals.
 Industrial, commercial and residential storage are also taken into account so that, in cooperation with Commission D2 Refrigerated Transport, the entire cold chain is treated, from raw materials to the final product at our home.
-Refrigeration plays an essential role for perishable products.
-While the estimated capacity of refrigerated warehouses was over 500 million cubic meters worldwide in 2014, in some countries global food losses due to the lack of a cold chain are still very important and can reach as much as 20% of the global food supply.
+Refrigeration plays an essential role in perishable products.
+While the estimated capacity of refrigerated warehouses was over 500 million cubic meters worldwide in 2014, in some countries, global food losses due to the lack of a cold chain are still very important and can reach as much as 20% of the global food supply.
 At the same time, in heavily industrialised countries, the use of commercial and domestic refrigerators accounts for up to 6% of global electricity consumption.